philschatz/philschatz.github.io/_posts/2013-12-10-css-polyfills.md

 CSS is meant to style structured HTML.

-## But, it's not good enough to make books
+## But, it's not good enough to make textbooks

 Sometimes you need to: